anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <a name="3.5.1.2"></a>
 #### 3.5.1.2 SFC Architecture
- The SFC Architecture is built out of architectural building blocks that are logical components to relaize the service function chaining.
-These consist of management, control and data components.
+ The SFC Architecture is composed of functional management, control and data components as categorised in the Table 3-6 below.

 The table below highlights areas under which common SFC functional components can be categorized.